15 Super Fun Bible Games and Activities

 Created and reviewed by our editors

-Entertaining the family can be pretty tricky these days.
-In this article, We have a fantastic series of games and activities for you to try out at home.
+Entertaining family, friends, brothers and sisters in Christ can be pretty tricky these days.
+In this article, We have a fantastic series of games and activities for you to try out at home, church, or small group - and do it while teaching christian values!

 All these games are instructive and convey bible values in a fun way.
-When we invest time and effort in our family, we grow together, and everyone is blessed by God!
+When we invest time and effort in our relationships, we grow together, and everyone is blessed by God!

 Game 1: Simon says!